National Register

 Authorized under the National Historic Preservation Act of 1966, the National Register is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect historic and archeological resources.
 The National Register is administered by the National Park Service, which is part of the U. S. Department of the Interior.

-Criteria for National Register Designation
+National Register Criteria

 To be eligible for listing in the National Register, a resource must meet at least one of the following criteria: